 The sources are The Ultimate Jazz Fakebook, Hal Leonard, 1988, p.
 322 for the main part of the piece (shown first) and Standards Real Book, Sher Music, 2000, p.
-369 for the optional introduction (shown next).
-The main part of the melody line is in the 9-note minor family scale AD.I+ relative to which the highlighted notes p5, 3 and p2 are ornamental.
+369 for an optional introduction.

+The main melody scale is as follows, relative to which the highlighted notes p5, 3 and p2 are ornamental.
 Much of the harmony is from this scale, with a few highlighted ornamental elements that fit the flow (e.g., L-I, I-M).